stevreut/js-clock-widgets/README.md

 - Unpack the `js-clock-widgets-main.zip` file using the zip/unzip utility appropriate for your platform.

-## Usage

-*For now*, once installed as described above, simply open the included `index.html` file with your internet browser - by double-clicking, explicitly opening the file, or whatever other action might be appropriate for your platform.

 This `index.html` file servers as a "sampler" and example of usage, and currently shows how both the analog and digital clock widgets can be included in a page.

 The `index.html` file links to a `js/script.js` which, in turn, provides examples of how to embed *both* analog and digital clock widgets.  **NOTE** that the javascript makes use of *modules* and therefore will not function in your browser via the file: protocol; it is necessary to make use of the *https:* protocol instead and this will require the use of some kind of web server, even if just a light server (such as the "live server" plug-in).